Writing Ticket Requirements: Why write out thoughtful tickets?

 Use Issue Templates

-Templates allow you to copy fields and contents into new issues and replicate them many times.
+Templates allow you to copy fields and content into new issues and replicate them many times.
 Depending on your needs, you can even copy values into specific fields or create a complex structure of issues, including linked epics with stories and subtasks.

 Planet Argon has created Jira ticket templates that can be used for three common Jira issue types: bugs, stories, and tasks, but Planet Argon Project Manager Michael Kurt offers a word of caution in using Templates.